Securitization: Advantages to Originator

 Off balance sheet: Derivatives of many types have in the past been referred to as "off-balance-sheet".
 This term implies that the use of derivatives has no balance sheet impact.
 While there are differences among the various accounting standards internationally, there is a general trend towards the requirement to record derivatives at fair value on the balance sheet.
 There is also a generally accepted principle that, where derivatives are being used as a hedge against underlying assets or liabilities, accounting adjustments are required to ensure that the gain/loss on the hedged instrument is recognized in the income statement on a similar basis as the underlying assets and liabilities.
 Certain credit derivatives products, particularly Credit Default Swaps, now have more or less universally accepted market standard documentation.
 In the case of Credit Default Swaps, this documentation has been formulated by the International Swaps and Derivatives Association (ISDA) who have for a long time provided documentation on how to treat such derivatives on balance sheets.

 Earnings: Securitization makes it possible to record an earnings bounce without any real addition to the firm.
 When a securitization takes place, there often is a "true sale" that takes place between the Originator (the parent company) and the SPE.
 This sale has to be for the market value of the underlying assets for the "true sale" to stick and thus this sale is reflected on the parent company's balance sheet, which will boost earnings for that quarter by the amount of the sale.
 While not illegal in any respect, this does distort the true earnings of the parent company.

 Admissibility: Future cashflows may not get full credit in a company's accounts (life insurance companies, for example, may not always get full credit for future surpluses in their regulatory balance sheet), and a securitization effectively turns an admissible future surplus flow into an admissible immediate cash asset.

 Liquidity: Future cashflows may simply be balance sheet items which currently are not available for spending, whereas once the book has been securitized, the cash would be available for immediate spending or investment.
 This also creates a reinvestment book which may well be at better rates.

-Disadvantages to issuer
+Disadvantages to originator

 May reduce portfolio quality: If the AAA risks, for example, are being securitized out, this would leave a materially worse quality of residual risk.

 Costs: Securitizations are expensive due to management and system costs, legal fees, underwriting fees, rating fees and ongoing administration.
 An allowance for unforeseen costs is usually essential in securitizations, especially if it is an atypical securitization.

 Size limitations: Securitizations often require large scale structuring, and thus may not be cost-efficient for small and medium transactions.

 Risks: Since securitization is a structured transaction, it may include par structures as well as credit enhancements that are subject to risks of impairment, such as prepayment, as well as credit loss, especially for structures where there are some retained strips.